Bllose/Language/English/Cryptocurrency/BramCohenOnTwitter.md

 # 20200517 - CN
 For some odd reason the 'Chia burns out hard drives!' is getting repeated as the fashionable fud.
 This is odd, because for the most part it's just plain wrong (thread)
+> **burn out**
+> (BREAK)
+>

 If you plot with a plain old HD or an enterprise-class SSD then your drive will survive no problem.
 Plotting on hard drives, including the one which you'll probably leave your plot on, works fine.
 It's a bit slower and requires more head room, but works fine.